sinequa/usage-analytics/README.md

 - `query` is the query to be executed to retrieve the data.
 - `columns` is an array of `GridColDef` objects indicating the columns to be displayed on the grid.
 - `aggregation` is an optional string indicating that this aggregation data will be applied on the grid, if not `Results.records` will be used.
-- `showTooltip` is an optional boolean indicating wether the tooltip should be displayed on the grid.
+- `showTooltip` is an optional boolean indicating whether the tooltip should be displayed on the grid.
-- `enableSelection` is an optional boolean indicating wether the selection should be enabled/disabled on the grid.
+- `enableSelection` is an optional boolean indicating whether the selection should be enabled/disabled on the grid.

 As an example, the configuration object to create a "User feedback grid" widget is as follow: